Security Measures to Prevent Domestic Violence (DV) in the Organization

 Security procedures to protect them

-This is where your expertise as a security professional, or a human resource professional, comes into play.
+This is where the expertise of a security or human resource professional, comes into play, so ensure you look for one.
 You know when and where you can do little things to pump up the effectiveness of the security program to make the facility more secure to keep out unauthorized individuals:

 - Adapting high visibility of security in and around the facility…